 Chairman Record opened the public hearing.
-There were no public comments.
-Chairman Record closed the public hearing.
+There were no comments and Chairman Record closed the public hearing.

-Mr. Saunders moved that the Planning Board recommend to the Town Council the proposed amendments to the Cumberland Code of Ordinances Chapter 226 Shoreland Zoning to align with state requirements as amended tonight, seconded by Mr. Bingham and VOTED, 7 Yeas, unanimous - motion carries
+Mr. Saunders moved that the Board recommend to Town Council to approve the proposed amendments to the Cumberland Code Chapter 315 - Zoning, section 61 - Street Construction, Section C, to amend private way standards for a total width of 36 feet to include easements on each side for snow storage and utilities, seconded by Mr. Auclair and VOTED, 5 yeas, unanimous - motion caries.

-- G. Administrative Matters/New Business: - H. Adjournment: Mr. Saunders moved to adjourn the meeting at 9:05 pm, seconded by Mr. Auclair and VOTED, 7 Yeas, unanimous motion carries.
+G. Administrative Matters/New Business: None.

+H. Adjournment: Mr. Saunders moved to adjourn the meeting at 8:18 pm, seconded by Mr. Auclair and VOTED, 5 yeas, unanimous - motion caries.

-A TRUE COPY ATTEST: Jason Record, Planning Board Chair Christina Silberman, Admin.
+A TRUE COPY ATTEST:

+Jason Record, Planning Board Chair

+Christina Silberman, Admin.
 Asst.